perotta/react-native-u2f/README.md

     // ...
     // Call your server to get register requests and registered keys info

-    //registeredKeys is a collection (array of objects).
-Each object need to have all these 3 keys (challenge, appId, version) const registerRequests_MANDATORY = [
+    // registerRequests is a collection (array of objects)
+    // each object need to have all these 3 keys
+    // (challenge, appId, version)
+    const registerRequests_MANDATORY = [
       {
         challenge: